BUDGETS

 Budgets are managed by non-engineer operational owners.

 Changes are intentional, versioned, and applied by reference across the system.
-Because workflows do not carry local budget logic, adjusting a budget does not introduce inconsistency or drift.
+Because workflows don't carry local budget logic, adjusting a limit doesn't require a code change and doesn't introduce inconsistency or drift.

 Visibility and accountability